TedHusted/awake/awake.md/awake.md

 “Ally made it sound like it was breaking some rules.
 Or ‘guidelines’ to use Ally’s term.”

-“Thanks, I’ll follow up,” says Tessa, speaking quickly.
+“Thanks, I’ll follow up,” says Tessa, speaking in a rush.
 “Actually, if you’re good, I’d like to check with Ally now.”

 “Sure thing, Tess.
 Bye.”